What sales automation tools should you be using?

 How should you automate your sales processes?

-The 4 steps of building your sales tech stack
+The 4 steps of building your sales process automation software tech stack

 - Process alignment.
 When looking at CRM and marketing automation platforms, ask yourself if it will support you with your existing business processes.
-Will it help you track your prospects and leads in a way that mirrors exciting working practices?
+Will it help you track your prospects and leads to benefit you?

 - Where is your data and where does it need to be?
 You should have a single ‘database of record’ that centralises and integrates all of your data in one location.
-When evaluating tools, you should consider if they are able to synchronize data across tools and if they will ‘play nice’ with other tooling in your tech stack.
+When evaluating tools, consider if they can align data across your tools and if they will integrate with other tooling in your tech stack.

 Will this tool be able to support you for the next 18-24 months of company growth?

-Step 4: Document everything.
 What tools have you subscribed to?
 Why did you pick them?
-And who will be accessing them?
+And who will access them?